tcarr-icloud/keycloak-resource/README.md

-# Keycloak Resource (Spring Boot)
+# keycloak-resource

 RESTful resource server built with Spring Boot that integrates with Keycloak for authentication/authorization.
+The service has one resource, /api/users that is meant to be modified to suit the application user needs.
+The /api/keycloak resources are the KC side and not meant for extending.
 It exposes endpoints to work with:
 - Users in this service (`/api/users`)
 - Keycloak Users (`/api/keycloak/users`)
 - Keycloak Clients (`/api/keycloak/clients`)
 - Keycloak Roles (`/api/keycloak/roles`)

 The service is secured as an OAuth2 Resource Server (JWT) and expects a Bearer token issued by Keycloak.

 ## Stack
 - Language: Java 21 (see `pom.xml` → `<java.version>21</java.version>`)